Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 ## 3. Vowpal Wabbit

 [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) (VW) is one of the most widespread machine learning libraries used in industry.
-It is prominent for its training speed and support of many training modes, especially for online learning with big and high-dimentional data.
+It is prominent for its training speed and support of many training modes, especially for online learning with big and high-dimensional data.
 This is one of the major merits of the library.
 Also, with the hashing trick implemented, Vowpal Wabbit is a perfect choice for working with text data.

 Shell is the main interface for VW.